-The Pictures -write your own criteria folder has 16 different clip art picture of art supplies and icon to use in the criteria area of the rubric.
+The Pictures -write your own criteria folder has 16 different clipart pictures of art supplies and icons to use in the criteria area of the rubric.
 You can just have the picture for younger students, or you can type in your own criteria in addition to the image.

 The Student Labels folder has 10 different styles of labels that you can use under the smaller rubrics (3x4 and 4x4).
 (See sample rubrics for examples.)

 The Faces - Levels of Performance folder has 6 different smiley faces with expressions to show different levels of performance.

 The Rubric Samples folder contains 6 different editable rubrics in PPT along with a folder of PNG files of the same rubrics.
 The PNG files will give you a quick picture of the rubric samples in case you don’t have or want to use PPT to make your rubrics.
 There is also a text file of instructions on editing the rubrics.
 The same instructions are also in the lower section of each PPT slide.

 The Descriptors By Students folder contains 6 pages, each with a different face indicating a level of performance.
 These pages can be used for student-generated descriptors.
 There is also a text file of instructions to give you ideas about how to do this.